ArcadeAntics/this.path/README.md

 ## Description

-this.path aims to provide a mechanism for retrieving the path of an R script from within itself without needing to explicitly write its path within itself or any external context.
+this.path aims to provide a mechanism for retrieving the path of an R script within itself without needing to explicitly write its path elsewhere.
 Additionally, it provides a mechanism for specifying file paths against the executing script's directory (without changing the working directory).

 ## Installation

 Install it from CRAN
-: `install.packages("this.path")`
+>   `install.packages("this.path")`

 Install the development version from GitHub
-: `install.packages("this.path", repos = "https://raw.githubusercontent.com/ArcadeAntics/PACKAGES")`
+>   `install.packages("this.path", repos = "https://raw.githubusercontent.com/ArcadeAntics/PACKAGES")`

 ## Details